AI

 AI Exam Prep

-NCERT reference ยท Class 6
+NCERT reference · Class 6

-NCERT Class 6 Science Syllabus Reference
+NCERT Class 6 Science Syllabus & Free Practice Test

-16 chapters across Biology, Chemistry, Physics, and Environment โ€” the first step into secondary science.
+12 chapters across the living world, materials, and forces — the first step into secondary science.
 Grouped by theme to make revision focused and structured.

 chapters covered